 – Depending on what side effects you’re expecting, do your best to compensate at your job.
 For example, if sluggishness is something you’re expecting, I would cut out all social activity while you’re going through the transition so you can get as much rest and sleep as necessary without it affecting your job.

-If loss of focus is something you’re expecting (such as when you go off your ADD meds), make sure that you have “belt and suspender” systems — be extra sure you know your deadlines, minimize distractions, and have another time management system that you’re using.
+If loss of focus is something you’re expecting (such as when you go off your ADD meds), make sure that you have “belt and suspender” systems — be extra sure you know your deadlines, browser extensions that help you minimize distractions, and have another time management system that you’re using.
 You may find this book to be helpful: ADD-Friendly Ways to Organize Your Life, which I found to be really helpful even though I don’t have ADD.

 – Consider telling HR the situation, as this article in Psychology Today advises people regarding bipolar disorder.
 You don’t need to get into why you’re going off drugs, but you may want to tell HR that you’re changing your medications and you want to work with them to make sure that the transition is a smooth one — and also that if they begin to hear about any problems they’ll know to immediately open a dialog with you.

 Readers, have you had to transition on or off medications while working?
 How have you handled it?